-Wireless connection feature is built into Micrsoft on Windows 10.
+Wireless connection feature is built into Microsoft on Windows 10.

-Thanks to Wi-Fi, Bluetooth and NFC connections, transferring data from one device to another isn’t too difficult.
-Windows 10 itself also comes with a wireless connection system that makes it easy to connect and transfer data between devices.
+Thanks to Wi-Fi, Bluetooth, and NFC connections, transferring data from one device to another isn’t too tricky.
+Windows 10 itself also comes with a wireless connection system that makes it easy to connect and share data between devices.
 That feature is named Wi-Fi Direct.

 What is Wi-Fi Direct on Windows 10?